yuvalmGS/gigaspaces-wiki-jekyll/xap97net/id-queries.markdown

 # Reading an Entry By ID

 When you would like to access an object using its ID for read and take operations you should first specify the ID field.
-You can specify it via {{@SpaceId (autogenerate=false)}} annotation:
+You can specify it via `@SpaceId (autogenerate=false)` annotation:
 {code}

 [SpaceId (autoGenerate=false)]